A Very 多読 Manual

 How to Register

-Registering for Tadoku contests usually (unless I am unable to open them for some reason) starts 15 days before the start of the round and closes midway into the contest.
+Registering for Tadoku contests usually starts 15 days before the start of the round and closes midway into the contest.
 Participants are restricted to 3 reading languages in order to ensure that they get to read extensively in each language.
-When you sign up you will let the bot know you are registering by using the #reg tag followed by what languages[5] (separated with a semicolon) you plan on reading in.
-Example:
+When you sign up you will let the bot know you are registering by using the #reg tag followed by what languages

-“@TadokuBot #reg #lang1; #lang2; #lang3″
+“@TadokuBot #reg #lang1; #lang2; #lang3”

 If you only intend on reading Japanese you simply submit “@TadokuBot #reg”.
 This will set your language to JP automatically.

-If you only plan on reading 2 languages simply remove “; #lang3″ from the first example : “@TadokuBot #reg #lang1; #lang2″.
+If you only plan on reading 2 languages simply remove “; #lang3” from the first example : “@TadokuBot #reg #lang1; #lang2”.
 Participants that only plan on reading one language (that isn’t Japanese) simply remove everything behind #lang1.
 If your attempt to register is successful the bot should send you back a message confirming that you have registered.

 Reading submissions, like registering, are handled by the TadokuBot.
 In order to submit your update to the bot you simply tell the bot how much(page, screens, minutes) you read and what medium it was.
 You are not required to do any page conversion, the bot will handle all that for you.
 Example: